Catastrophic fate of Schwarzschild black holes in a thermal bath: Extra dimensions

-Gravity with more than 3 spatial dimensions is far richer.
+Gravity with more than three spatial dimensions is far richer.
 This is the case for mathematical reasons: the rotation group $SO(D)$ has Cartan subgroup $U(1)^N$ with $N=E\left[D/2\right]$.
-This is also the case for physical reasons: the radial fall-off of the Newtonian potential scales as $r^{D-2}$ whereas the centrifugal barrier does not depend on $D$.
-Let us consider a space-time with $D$ spatial dimensions and define
+This is also the case for physical reasons: the radial falloff of the Newtonian potential scales as $r^{D-2}$ whereas the centrifugal barrier does not depend on $D$.
+Let us consider a spacetime with $D$ spatial dimensions and define

 where $\Omega_{d-1}=2\pi^{D/2}/\Gamma\left(\frac{D}{2}\right)$ is the area of a unit $(D-1)$-sphere.
 The generalized Schwarzschild metric reads \cite{Emparan:2008eg,Kanti:2004nr}:

 It is straightforward to show that, in this framework, the time evolution of the black hole mass becomes (in a constant temperature background):